ItsAlexanderPopov/Folder-Protection/README.md

 - npm install
 - npm start OR npm run make
 if "run make" check the out folder inside the project folder, and you'll find the .exe of the project on your local computer.
+- To make the app functionality work, create a folder in your Desktop, and name it "Rocket".
+- Optional : You can also make the folder hidden in folder properties and also remove access for editing on that folder for extra security.

 ## License